CartographAI/quick-wiki/technical-spec.md

-# Technical Specification: Cartograph Documentation Generator
+# Technical Specification: QuickWiki Documentation Generator

 ## 1. Context & Goals

 ### 1.1 Project Overview

-Cartograph is a TypeScript-based documentation generator that automatically creates comprehensive documentation for codebases.
+QuickWiki is a TypeScript-based documentation generator that automatically creates comprehensive documentation for codebases.
 It analyzes repositories by examining file structures and contents, then leverages Google's Gemini LLM to generate insightful, well-structured documentation that includes diagrams, code explanations, and architectural overviews.

 ### 1.2 Core Goals